getml/reflect-cpp/README.md

 If you **do not** need JSON support or you want to link YYJSON yourself, then reflect-cpp is header-only.
 Simply copy the contents of the folder `include` into your source repository or add it to your include path.

 ### Option 2: Include source files into your own build
-Simply copy the contents of the folder include into your source repository or add it to your include path and also add src/yyjson.c to your source files for compilation.
+Simply copy the contents of the folder `include` into your source repository or add it to your include path and also add `src/yyjson.c` to your source files for compilation.

 If you need support for other serialization formats like flexbuffers, you should also include and link the respective libraries, as listed in the previous section.

 ### Option 3 Compilation using cmake

-Vcpkg is used to manage dependencies.
 If you need features other than the out-of-the-box JSON support, you need to bootstrap vcpkg first:

 ```bash
 git submodule update --init